evolbioinfo/goalign/docs/commands/replace.md

 This command replaces characters in sequences of an input alignment.
 The `--regexp (-e)` option considers the string to be replaced as a regular expression.
 Unless `--unaligned`is specified, the replacement should not change sequence lengths, otherwise it returns an error.

+If `--posfile` is given, then `--old` and `--new` are not considered.
+Instead, characters at sites+sequences specified in the input file are replaced in the alignement.
+The format of the input posfile is tabulated with columns:

+- 0: sequence name
+- 1: site index
+- 2: new character

 #### Usage
 ```
 Usage: